Square Kilometre Array/LOFAR & SKA

 The LOFAR radio telescope consists of around 88.000 antennas in 64 stations distributed over 5 European countries and spanning some 1500 kilometers.

-Together, the antennas produce around 25 GB/s, which is processed in real time to combine the signals into a single view of the sky.
-In this way, over 27 PBytes of observation data are produced, which is stored in the LOFAR archive.
+Together, the antennas produce around 25 GB/s of information, which is processed in real-time to combine the signals into a single view of the sky.
+In the end, over 27 PBytes of observation data are produced, which is stored in the LOFAR archive.

-Unfortunately, several processing steps need to be performed by the astronomers before they can start using the data, such as Radio Frequency Interference removal, calibration, and imaging.
-Due to the large data volumes and complexity of the tools, each of these processing steps takes a significant amount of effort by the astronomer.
+Unfortunately, several processing steps need to be performed by astronomers before they can start using the data, such as Radio Frequency Interference removal, calibration and imaging.
+Due to the large volume of data and complexity of the tools, each of these processing steps require astronomers to make a significant amount of effort.

-In PROCESS, we plan to automate these initial processing steps using workflow tools and offer this solution to the astronomers via a convenient notebook environment.
-This will significantly simplify the use of the stored observations, and allow the astronomer to focus on the science instead of the preprocessing of the data.
+In PROCESS, we plan to automate these initial processing steps using workflow tools and offer this solution to astronomers via a convenient notebook environment.
+This will significantly simplify the use of the stored observations and allow astronomers to focus on science instead of on preprocessing data.